As an agency owner, chances are that at some stage you've become fatigued with clients asking what you actually do for their SEO fee. I know I have.

 We used the tactics for one of our clients last month to generate interest for a data protection infographic we created which ended up generating 40 new referring domains, moving them into the top spots for a number of their keywords and spiking traffic as you'd expect.

 Switching to AgencyAnalytics saved us hundreds of man-hours per month and means that we can focus on the implementation of marketing strategies for clients instead of reporting.
-We used to carry out reporting at each level (rankings, traffic, what we'd done for the client and links we'd attempted to acquire) manually, which took too long considering the number of clients we work with on a monthly basis.
+We used to carry out reporting at each level (rankings, traffic, what we'd done for the client, and links we'd attempted to acquire) manually, which took too long considering the number of clients we work with on a monthly basis.

 As well as this, offering clients an insight into the actual work we're doing for them has led to an increase of 50% in terms of client recommendations.
-We were recently thanked from what has become our largest client who had grown tired of their existing agency who tried to hide what they were actually doing from them.
+We were recently thanked by what has become our largest client who had grown tired of their existing agency who tried to hide what they were actually doing from them.

-We've always found having a transparent approach is best and client's are rarely paying for your time only, they're usually paying for your expertise and the results this brings.
+We've always found having a transparent approach is best and clients are rarely paying for your time only, they're usually paying for your expertise and the results this brings.

-Hopefully with a bit of creativity from your side, you can embed this into most of your link building processes and you'll benefit from having better relationships with your clients as a result.
+Hopefully, with a bit of creativity from your side, you can embed this into most of your link-building processes and you'll benefit from having better relationships with your clients as a result.